darxa/darxa-google-ai/README.md

 - [Video] Object Detection and Localization [Animals] [README]()
 - [Realtime] Object Detection and Localization [Animals] [README]()

 <p align="justify">We need to work on detecting every other object that might be a threat - firearms, military vehicles, drones etc by training a better dataset and using Transfer Learning.
-Also more emphasis of collecting good datasets and indepth research on detecting  objects in IR vs NightVision vs Thermal imaging is mandatory.</p>
+Also more emphasis on collecting a good datasets and indepth research on detecting  objects in IR vs NightVision vs Thermal imaging is mandatory.</p>

 <b>Tasks todo</b>:
 - SuperResolution in TRACKODS [README]()